Learn how organizations gain competitive insights by following digital breadcrumbs

 Surprisingly, B2B companies haven’t been able to leverage the power of digital breadcrumbs to develop their market and competitive intelligence strategies.
 Just like us, companies also leave behind digital breadcrumbs such as a tweet about an event, a job posting on their careers page, a blog post announcing new features, a new case study, changes on the management page, employee feedback on Glassdoor, customer comments on a review site, discussion forums, press announcements, news coverage, and much more.
 In the context of B2B companies, the word ‘digital breadcrumbs’ was first coined by Meltwater CEO Jørn Lyseggen in his book Outside Insight.

 Digital breadcrumbs are any information that might not mean much in isolation, but reveal valuable insights when collected, organized, and analyzed in a structured manner over a period of time.
-At Contify, while implementing competitive intelligence solutions at some of the world’s leading companies, we’ve discovered novel ways in which the smartest teams use digital breadcrumbs to gain competitive insights.
+At Contify, while deploying competitive intelligence tool at some of the world’s leading companies, we’ve discovered novel ways in which the smartest teams use digital breadcrumbs to gain competitive insights.
 Here are a few handpicked, real-life examples from our experience that illustrates this concept.

 Industrial accidents: the digital breadcrumbs that helped a company generate sales leads